tisan-das/tisan-das.github.io/_posts/2023-03-25-Introduction-to-VPC.md

 VPC Peering:
+VPC peering provides a networking capability to enable the resources across two VPC communicate with each other through private IP adresses.
+The VPC pair can be across different region, even across different AWS accounts.
+In case the VPC peering is configured for the VPC pair present in different AWS account, a peering request is pushed to the target AWS account, and is needed to be accepted within an acceptance time.

+It's to be noted that VPC peering doesn't support transitive routing.
+Hence in case need to interconnect multiple VPC, then a full mesh topology with VPC peering is needed to be established.

 VPC Endpoint:

 VPN:

+Transit Gateway:
+Transit gateway is advertised as the cloud router in AWS.
+This follows the hub-and-spoke model, where the transit gateway servers as the central hub and manages network to different private networks.
+This is also one of the resource which costs per hour basis.
+We would learn different use cases of transit gateway in a different blog post.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.